Sequoia/sequoia.github.com/_content/posts/javascript-interactive-debugging-intro.md

 *Note that the request handling function is unnamed, hence "`(anonymous function)`."
 "Anonymous function?!"
 What's that?
 Who knows!
 Moral: always name your functions!*

-Stepping up into the Express framework is not something I do every day, but when you absolutely need to understand how to got to where you are, the Call Stack Pane is very useful!
+Stepping down into the Express framework is not something I do every day, but when you absolutely need to understand how you got to where you are, the Call Stack Pane is very useful!

 One especially interesting use of the Call Stack Pane is to examine variables at earlier points in your code's execution.
-By clicking up thru the stack, you can see what variables those earlier functions had in their scope, as well as see the state of any global variables at that point in execution.
+By clicking up through the stack, you can see what variables those earlier functions had in their scope, as well as see the state of any global variables at that point in execution.

 ## All This and More...